 About the Area

-Not only is Regent University near numerous historical landmarks, including Jamestown and Williamsburg, but its close proximity to the Atlantic Ocean and Chesapeake Bay ensure that you will find the perfect excuse for a study break or family day any time of the year and in the most beautiful of settings.
-For a list of area activities, click here
+Not only is Regent University near numerous historical landmarks, including Jamestown and Williamsburg, but its close proximity to the Atlantic Ocean and Chesapeake Bay ensure that you will find the perfect excuse for a study break or family day any time of the year.
+For a list of area activities, click here.

 What Students Say About the Area

-"My wife and I met in DC and have lived in Southern Ca., Richmond, Va., western
+"My wife and I met in Washington, D.C., and have lived in Southern Ca., Richmond, Va., western

-Pa., and Colorado Springs.
+Pa., and Colorado Springs, Colo.
 Regent Law brought us to Virginia Beach, and now that I

 have graduated, we have decided to settle here because we love the beauty of